patrick-barth/PARANOID/docs/source/INPUT.rst

 Reference
 ---------

 ``FASTA`` file containing nucleotide data of interest.
-Is used to align reads to and thus find the location of cross-link sites.
-Can contain genomic or transcriptomic sequences of an organism or completely artificial sequences.
+It is used to align reads and thus find the location of cross-link sites.
+The file may contain genomic or transcriptomic sequences of an organism or completely artificial sequences.
-Every sequence consists of at least 2 lines:
+Each sequence consists of at least 2 lines:
 1. Header
-2-n.
+2–n.
 Nucleotide sequence
-The header starts with a ``>`` and is followed by a description of the sequence The sequence consists of nucleotides ``{ACGTN}`` and can span an arbitrary amount of lines
+The header starts with a ``>`` and is followed by a description of the sequence The sequence consists of nucleotides ``{ACGTN}`` and can span an arbitrary number of lines

 Example: